msilaev/air-pollution/README.md

 This is an end-to-end project following MLOPS practices on automation of data collection, model training and deployment.
 The goal is to predict air pullution indicators in Helsinki, Finland using the open-sourse real-time data from the air quality measuring stations.

+## Note for mlops zoomcamp evaluators: Please use the latest commit, some bugs noticed at the last moment has been corrected

 ## Table of Contents
 - [Resources](#resources)
 - [Project Structure](#project-structure)